 Header image courtesy of @myescapeplanss (via Instagram)

 In Hong Kong, we are accustomed to living life efficiently.
-From meditation, food delivery services, to kids’ at-home learning, life’s events are accelerated by an app.
+From meditation and food delivery services to kids’ at-home learning, life’s events are accelerated by an app.
 While hiking is a terrific way to slow down a busy week, sometimes, we are discouraged by how inaccessible or simply inconvenient it is to get these hiking trails.